 It was perhaps the most disappointing of meetings.
-As the stakeholders gathered and offered support and assistance to the MTO's for planning, advertising and hosting their meetings, there was only one agenda on the table.
+As the stakeholders gathered and offered support and assistance to the MTOs for planning, advertising and hosting their meetings, there was only one agenda on the table.
 The MTO's attorney was there to make sure the public zonal meetings were not going to be required going forward.
 The context for this agenda was CAP-X. One of the purposes of the zonal meetings was to gather information about alternative strategies for fulfilling transmission needs.
-But with the passage of 2005 legislation, and the momentum behind the MTO's CAP-X initiative, the meetings were counter productive.
-Immediately after this meeting, the MTO's meeting strategy was shifted to the CAP-X public open houses.
+But with the passage of 2005 legislation, and from the perspective of the momentum behind the MTO's CAP-X initiative, the meetings were counter-productive.
+Immediately after this meeting, the MTO's meeting strategy was shifted to the CAP-X public open houses in 2007.